sharynneazhar/Full-Stack-WebDev-Nanodegree/README.md

-## Full Stack Web Developer Nanodegree
+## Full Stack Web Developer Nanodegree (Date Completed: August 28, 2016)
 Learn how to create server-side, data-driven web applications that support any front-end and can scale to support hundreds of thousands of users.

 ** You can visit the individual project repositories by clicking on the links below.